About the Public Media Bridge Fund

 OUR TEAM

-The Public Media Bridge Fund is led by a dedicated team at Public Media Company, working closely with partners and advisors across the public media system.
+The Public Media Bridge Fund is led by a dedicated team at Public Media Company, working closely with advisors and stakeholders across the public media system.

-Our team brings experience in station strategy, finance, journalism, technology, and community service, supported by an advisory board of leaders from across the field.
+Our team brings deep experience across station strategy, finance, journalism, technology, and community service, supported by an advisory board of leaders from across the field.

 Moustapha Abdul